katieshakman/kimaging/Ch2_Version/README_Ch2_Version_Usage.md

     Katie Shakman
     9/21/2017

+    Note: Ch2 is GCaMP (GaAsp) on the 5th floor.

     To use the Ch2 Version in this folder:

  1. Decide if you want to analyze the full field of view or just